What is an ACH Payment?

 With much of the workforce operating remotely and fraud attempts on the rise, an online payment option such as ACH is regarded as a more secure payment method than writing checks.
 By using AvidPay Direct, an enhanced ACH option from AvidXchange, companies can improve their cash flow by receiving payments much faster.

-An ACH transaction can bring time- and cost-saving benefits.
+An ACH transaction can bring time and cost-saving benefits.
 With ACH, businesses can avoid using paper checks, which are susceptible to fraud or theft.
 In addition, ACH can help eliminate the need to handle recurring payment transactions manually, and track payments sent through postal mail.
 Typically, ACH payment processing time is based on the financial institution.
-A credit card transaction could take 2-3 business days, depending on the card, and an ACH billing could take up to 3-5 working days.
+A credit card transaction could take 2-3 business days, depending on the card, and an ACH transfer can take up to 3-5 working days.

 By partnering with the right ACH payment processing companies, you can avoid manually sorting through paper invoices, writing paper checks, and going to the bank personally to process payments.
 ACH payment processors such as AvidXchange can help simplify the process of paying vendors and allow you to settle your recurring bills more efficiently.